 6. Having too much confidence in a contractor, vendor, or tradesperson.

-I have to just say it: not everyone is good at their job.
-And those of us who are good still make mistakes.
+Even the best professionals still encounter mistakes.
 This is one of the reasons that a successful project has a system of checks and balances in place.
 Someone with an understanding of the big picture needs to be vigilant every step of the way—or even better, a coordinated team needs to be vigilant.
-How did that wall get built a few inches off?
-How will the materials and fixtures all fit now?
-When that delivery came in, it seemed like the right piece; is it too late to send it back?
-I figured all was clear in the drawings....
-Problems arise.
+How did that wall get built a few inches off, and how will everything fit now?
+When that delivery came in, it seemed correct; what do we do now that it’s too late to send it back?
+I thought everything was clear in the drawings, so why is there so much confusion...?
+The reality is that problems always arise.
 What’s important is the system in place for getting them fixed.

 Some projects only need a few hours of attention from a talented designer.
 And even savvy DIYers always benefit from at least a one-off consultation.
 They bounce design ideas off of us, confirm their budgets and anticipated schedules, and ask for referrals to the best local talent.
 Experienced homeowners can still miscalculate the complexity of their project.
 So, having your own advocate, getting answers, and having someone sketch out the bigger picture (sometimes literally on paper)…this is the reassurance you get.
 And then the story you tell about your project has a better chance of a happy ending.